 Every mainstream school must make sure that there is a teacher who is the SENDCO (special educational and disabilities needs coordinators) for the school.
-The main responsibilities of a SENDCO (special educational and disabilities needs coordinators) may include:

-- co-ordinating provision for children with SEN - talking to the parents of pupils with SEN - talking to other schools where a child might be coming from or going to - being a key point of contact for educational psychologists and other support services, health and social care professionals - ensuring that the school keeps the records of all pupils with SEN up to date - advising school staff on the graduated approach to providing SEN support - working with the Headteacher and governors to develop the SEN policy and to oversee the day-today operation of the policy.
+The main responsibilities of a SENDCO may include: - co-ordinating provision for children with SEND - talking to the parents of pupils with SEND - talking to other schools where a child might be coming from or going to - being a key point of contact for educational psychologists and other support services, health and social care professionals - ensuring that the school keeps the records of all pupils with SEND up to date - advising school staff on the graduated approach to providing SEND support - working with the Headteacher and governors to develop the SEND policy and to oversee the day-today operation of the policy.
+SEND support If a school decides that a child does have SEND, they will talk to parents/carers and the child about this and come up with a plan of what they are going to do.

-SEND Support

-If a school decides that a child does have SEND, they will talk to parents/carers and the child about this and come up with a plan of what they are going to do.

 They will write this plan down and share it with all the child's teachers and the parents/carers.
-There is no set way for schools to write these plans, most Kirklees schools use Individual Education Plans (IEPs), Additional Needs Plans (ANPs), provision maps and My Support Plans (MSPs).
+There is no set way for schools to write these plans, most Kirklees schools use: - Individual Education Plans (IEPs) - Additional Needs Plans (ANPs) - provision maps - My Support Plans (MSPs). - Individual Assess, Plan, Do, Review (I-APDR).

 When a plan is written it will also be agreed when it needs to be reviewed.
 The plans will be reviewed regularly, so that progress can be discussed along with any changes that need to be made.
 The review and the changes will be written into the plan.

-What happens when children don't make progress with SEND Support?
+What happens when children don't make progress with SEND support?
 Most children will have their needs very well met with SEND support.
-However, a small number may need an Education, Health and Care (EHC) needs assessment to decide whether it is necessary for it to make provision in accordance with an EHC Plan.
+However, a small number may need additional support above SEND Support level.
+There are a number of ways that this support can be provided: - Cluster working (for mainstream schools only) - · An Education, Health and Care Plan (EHCP).